 BTC health's investee company Bio101 provides a range of professional services to high-growth biotech, medtech and pharmaceutical companies.
-BioImpact will continue to invest in and hold intellectual property rights for pharmaceuticals and medical devices and BTC Speciality Health will continue to commercialise and distribute the BTC health group's in-licenced pharmaceuticals and medical devices in the Asia/Pacific region.
+BioImpact invests in and holds intellectual property rights for pharmaceuticals and medical devices.
+BTC Speciality Health, which has recently expanded via the acquisition of the hospital infusion business, commercialises and distribute the BTC health group's in-licenced pharmaceuticals and medical devices in the Asia/Pacific region.